Casio Algebra FX Series: Graphing

 The Algebra FX series is capable of generating different types of two-dimensional plots.
 Compatible graphs include rectangular one-variable functions, polar equations, parametric equations, and inequalities, where users can store and plot simultaneously up to 20 graphs.
 The composite functions made of up to 5 other functions can also be drawn.
 The calculators provide options to control what appears on a graph screen including graph range and zoom functions.
 Curves on the graph can be traced by a cursor, where local maximum, local minimum, and intersections of the curves can be solved by a graph solver tool.

 Conics having their axes parallel to x-axis or y-axis can be plotted through a separate application.
 This means that the calculators cannot plot other conic/quadratic equations $Ax^2+Bxy+Cy^2+Dx+Ey+F=0$ where $B$ is not equal to 0.
 The Algebra FX series cannot plot any implicit function of two variables, while the Texas Instrument's TI-89 series can.

-In addition to the simple graphing tool, the calculators also provide a dynamic graph mode, where real-time changes of the graphs, affected by changes in variables and coefficients, are visualized.
+In addition to the simple graphing tool, the calculator also provides a dynamic graph mode, where real-time changes of the graphs, affected by changes in variables and coefficients, are visualized.

 Equation Solver

 In the equation solver mode, the Algebra FX series is able to solve simultaneous linear equations, polynomials, and arbitrary equations.
-The calculators can solve simultaneous linear equations up to 30 unknown variables and polynomials of degrees up to 30.
+The calculator can solve simultaneous linear equations up to 30 unknown variables and polynomials of degrees up to 30.
 This was a huge improvement from its predecessor CFX-9970G, where only six variables are accepted for simultaneous linear equations and three is the maximum degree the polynomials can take.
 Casio also introduced a new solve module of arbitrary input equations for the first time.
 Given an initial starting value and range, the module will calculate one nearby root and return to the users.